Initial results of the Digital Consciousness Model: Model specifications

 Instead of directly fixing the likelihoods, we put prior distributions over different likelihoods (as discussed in \autoref{appendix-c-model-structure}).
 In principle, this allows the judgments of evidential strength to be updated with new evidence.\footnote{In typical modeling tasks, we would update these evidential parameters when we learn facts about similar kinds of systems.
 In this case, we might for example learn that feature F is highly represented among conscious systems and therefore update the evidential relationship between F and consciousness.
 However, since we can never directly assess which systems are conscious, so any updates would have to be on other kinds of evidence (such as common judgments that systems with F are conscious).} We can manipulate how much these parameters will change by setting the concentration parameter.
-We chose a concentration parameter of 10.
-This means that our level of uncertainty is approximately as high as if we had based our probability estimate on having seen 10 balls drawn from an urn, and having each correspond to a given outcome in a hypothetical population.
+The concentration parameter $\kappa = 10$ refers to the sum $\alpha + \beta$ of the final Beta distribution parameters after transformation.
+This standardization does not affect the mean probabilities (which determine likelihood ratios) but constrains the degree of certainty about those probabilities.
+A higher concentration would make the Beta distributions more peaked around their means; our choice of $\kappa = 10$ allows moderate flexibility for Bayesian updating while maintaining the intended likelihood ratio structure.

-A parent-child relationship is the product of both the distributions over the support and demandingness parameters, from which we construct beta parameterizations.
+A parent-child relationship is the combined result of both the distributions over the support and demandingness parameters, from which we construct beta parameterizations.
 These generate likelihood ratios for child values given the presence or absence of parents, which update the probabilities that parent variables are present.

 In \autoref{appendix-d-conditional-dependencies}, we perform an initial analysis of how sensitive the model's results are to our particular mappings of categories of evidential strength to particular likelihood ratios and beta parameterizations.
 If we use a smaller number of evidential categories, the general results are directionally similar but give much more moderate results for systems that experience large updates with the original parameters.
 Further sensitivity tests should map existing categories to different beta parameterizations to evaluate effects on model updates.